vaasuu/2023-final-project-vaasuu/docs/project-work/learning.md

 ## SQL Triggers

+I hadn't used triggers before, so I had to learn how to use them.
+I use them to add a default role to users and to update the listing updated_at timestamp when a listing's category, pictures are updated.

 ## Terraform

 Created a [super simple terraform script to create a new RDS instance](../../terraform/) with the help of [this article](https://dev.to/aws-builders/create-a-mysql-rds-database-instance-with-terraform-3oab).
 It's not super useful, but it was a good learning experience and I needed to create the RDS instance anyway.